Clinical and Laboratory Standards Institute: History

 In 1968, 31 clinicians and laboratory scientists representing 15 organizations convened to establish a formal consensus process for standardization.
-In 1977, CLSI received accreditation from the American National Standards Institute (ANSI) as a voluntary consensus standards organization.
-Around the same time, CLSI became the home of the National Reference System for the Clinical Laboratory (NRSCL), a collection of reference systems intended to enhance the comparability of test results, consistent with medical practice needs.
+In 1977, CLSI was accredited by the American National Standards Institute (ANSI) as a voluntary consensus standards organization.
+Around the same time, CLSI became the home of the National Reference System for the Clinical Laboratory (NRSCL), a collection of reference systems intended to improve the comparability of test results, consistent with medical practice needs.

 CLSI is a global association with over 1,500 member organizations and individual members, along with more than 2,000 volunteers.
 Until 2005, CLSI was known as the National Committee for Clinical Laboratory Standards (NCCLS).

 Committees

 CLSI documents are developed by committees consisting of experts in medical testing or related aspects.
 Each CLSI committee produces consensus documents related to a specific discipline.

 The Consensus Process

 CLSI's core focus is the development of globally applicable voluntary consensus standards and guidelines for the clinical laboratory.
 This is achieved through an accredited consensus process.